Implementation Plan

 - A persistent banner

 DemoBannercomponent, rendered at the root of the app whenVITE_DEMO_MODEis'true', reads “Demo mode — no data is saved”.
-LoginPagein demo mode uses a static-password form (Phase 1.4 through 1.6): entering the passworddemonavigates into the app; any other input shows an inline error message.
-No network call is made — the SPA runs completely without a backend during these phases because it is deployed only to Cloudflare Pages and the Go-embedded HTML templates still serve the real/loginand/routes.
-In Phase 1.7, when the SPA is embedded in the Go binary, the password form is replaced by a “Try Demo” button that navigates directly toWorkspaceListPage.
+LoginPagein demo mode uses a static-password form (Phase 1.4 only): entering the passworddemonavigates into the app; any other input shows an inline error message.
+No network call is made — the SPA runs completely without a backend during this phase because it is deployed only to Cloudflare Pages and the Go-embedded HTML templates still serve the real/loginand/routes.
+In Phase 1.5, the password form is replaced by a “Try Demo” button that navigates directly toProjectListPage.

 PR Preview Deployments#